 How does your role fit into the journey of a client’s project through the company?

-Once an initial topographical survey and existing drawings have been completed, I look at the client’s brief and design a scheme meets their requirements, while also coming up with alternative solutions they might not have considered.
+Once an initial topographical survey and existing drawings have been completed, I look at the client’s brief and design a scheme that meets their requirements, while also coming up with alternative solutions they might not have considered.

 I look after the client until a successful planning approval has been achieved.
 If the planning officer is not entirely happy with the proposals, I will make minor alterations until we achieve a favourable decision.
 Once approved, I pass the files to our technical team for them to progress the project to the next stage.